rabbypathan/Basic_SQL_Query_Practice/README.md

 9. Change the 'Date of Birth' column name to 'dob'.
 10. Find the max point holder customer name.
 11. Execute a query for the following scenario.
-If customers have points less than 1000, they are bronze members.
+- If customers have points less than 1000, they are bronze members.
-If customers have points of more than 1000 and less than 2000, they are silver members.
+- If customers have points of more than 1000 and less than 2000, they are silver members.
-If customers have points of more than 2000 and less than 3000, they are gold members.
+- If customers have points of more than 2000 and less than 3000, they are gold members.
-If customers have points of more than 3000, they are platinum members.
+- If customers have points of more than 3000, they are platinum members.

 ## Tools & Technologies Used
-- visual studio code
+- Visual Studio Code
-- xampp
+- XAMPP